return215/return215/README.md

 - Full-stack web development
 - Game development
 - Machine learning
-- Performance optimization
+- Writing stories

 🌱 I’m currently learning
 - basics and fundamentals of web (HTML, CSS)
 - JavaScript and TypeScript for both frontend and backend
+- C++/raylib/ECS for game development
 - Julia for high-performance data science and machine learning

 💞️ I’m looking to collaborate on:
-- TBD
+- creating art for my works
+- creating an engaging story

 I'm also known by the following names:
 - The Returning Soul (@return215) **_(you are here)_**